vsivsi/meteor-file-collection/README.md

 The package exposes a global object `fileCollection` on both client and server.

-To run tests (using Meteor tiny-test) run from within your project's `package` subdir:
+To run tests (using Meteor tiny-test) run from within your project's `package` subdirectory:

     meteor test-packages ./fileCollection/